 Waste and packaging

-Through the extensive use of state of the art packaging including skinpack technology our products benefit from an extended shelf life thereby reducing food waste.
-This benefit offsets the environmental impact of the packaging materials and energy used in its manufacture.
-Hilton is committed with its retail partners to adopt best practices in reducing packaging through use of lightweight and recyclable materials from sustainable sources.
+Through the extensive use of state of the art packaging including skinpack technology our products beneft from an extended shelf life thereby reducing food waste.
+This beneft offsets the environmental impact of the packaging materials and energy used in its manufacture.
+Hilton is also closely aligned with our customers in our desire to minimise the environmental impact of our operations.
+We are therefore developing partnerships with our key suppliers of packaging materials as part of our sustainability agenda.
+We are conscious of the potential impact the use of plastic has on the environment.

 Health and safety